superduper-io/superduper/docs/content/tutorials/vector_search.md

     ## Philosophy

-    In `Superduper`, from a user point-of-view vector-search isn't a completely different beast than other ways of using the system:
+    In Superduper, from a user point-of-view vector-search isn't a completely different beast than other ways of using the system:

     - The vector-preparation is exactly the same as preparing outputs with any model,